Witwatersrand: Gold origin

 The vast majority of the Earth's gold and other heavy metals are locked up in the earth's core.
-Evidence from tungsten isotope studies indicates that most gold in the crust is derived from gold in the mantle which resulted from a meteorite bombardment some 3900 million years ago (i.e., at approximately the time that the Kaapvaal Craton formed).
-The gold bearing meteorite events occurred millions of years after the segregation of the earth's core.
+Evidence from tungsten isotope studies indicates that most gold in the crust is derived from gold in the mantle which resulted from a meteorite bombardment some 3.9 billion years ago (i.e., at approximately the time that the Kaapvaal craton formed).
+The gold bearing meteorite events occurred millions of years after the segregation of the Earth's core.

 The gold in the Witwatersrand Basin area was deposited in Archean river deltas having been washed down from surrounding gold-rich greenstone belts to the north and west.
 Rhenium-osmium isotope studies indicate that the gold in those mineral deposits came from unusual 3 billion year old mantle-derived intrusions known as komatiite, present in the greenstone belts.

 Consequences of mining the ancient Witwatersrand rocks

 Apart from the obvious hollowing out of the rocks below southern Johannesburg, causing unpredictable sinkholes, surface instabilities and earth tremors, the bringing to the surface of rocks that had been laid down in oxygen-free conditions had unforeseen effects.
 Iron pyrite (FeS2), which is relatively plentiful in the gold ores of the Witwatersrand, oxidises to insoluble ferric oxide (Fe2O3) and sulfuric acid (H2SO4).
 Thus, when mine waste comes into contact with oxygenated rainwater, sulfuric acid is released into the ground water.
 Acid mine drainage, as the phenomenon is called, has become a major ecological problem, because it dissolves many of the heavy elements, such as the uranium, cadmium, lead, zinc, copper, arsenic and mercury found in the mine dumps, facilitating their passage into surface water and ground water.
-The tailings ponds contain an average of 100 mg/kg of U3O8, and uranium is measureable in human hair.
+The tailings ponds contain an average of 100 mg/kg of U3O8, and uranium levels are measureable in human hair.

 Sulfuric acid also erodes concrete and cement structures, resulting in structural damage to buildings and bridges.